 Major organizations are taking their commitment to hiring disabled workers very seriously.
 According to HR Magazine, for example, a Walgreens distribution center in South Carolina has become a model for integrating disabled employees and maximizing productivity.
 The magazine notes that 40 percent of the center's workforce is disabled, and that it is now their most efficient site.

-5 Steps to Make Your Organization Attractive to the Disabled
+5 Steps to Make Your Organization Attractive to Employees With Disabilities

 1. Start at the top, gaining buy-in from leadership to commit to hiring more disabled employees at all levels of the organization and making your workplace more disability-friendly.
 Having policies and procedures in place that take disability into account will be an important starting point.

 2. Next, train your existing employees in how to make your culture and your workplace more disability-friendly.
-As HR Daily Advisor explains, education is crucial because "employees who are armed with facts will be less inclined to discriminate or fear."
+Employees who know the facts may be more understanding and compassionate.

-3. Your recruiting, interviewing processes and facilities should be easily accessible to the disabled.
-For example, you could ensure that your hiring processes make reasonable accommodations for the disabled by providing assistance to a blind candidate in filling out an application.
-You might want to do some outreach to community-based groups that support the disabled, as a way to expand your candidate pool, as well.
+3. Your recruiting, interviewing processes and facilities should be easily accessible to individuals with disabilities.
+For example, you could ensure that your hiring processes make reasonable accommodations for individuals with disabilities by providing assistance to a visually impaired candidate in filling out an application.
+You might want to do some outreach to community-based groups that support individuals with disabilities, as a way to expand your candidate pool, as well.

-4. Make reasonable accommodations throughout the disabled employee's work life, from onboarding to training to professional development and beyond.
-Your best bet is to engage the disabled employee in an ongoing dialogue about what accommodations are needed to fully integrate them into the organization and their roles.
+4. Make reasonable accommodations throughout the individuals' work life, from onboarding to training to professional development and beyond.
+Your best bet is to engage the individual with a disability in an ongoing dialogue about what accommodations are needed to fully integrate them into the organization and their roles.

 5. Consider adopting relevant assistive technology (AT) that enables inclusion.
-ADP, for example, is partnering with AudioEye to innovate HCM systems that are more accessible and inclusive for end users.
-The AudioEye Reader is the first built-in tool offered by any HCM provider, enabling an enhanced experience for users with accessibility needs.
-This increased accessiblity allows organizations to better support employees with disabilities.
+AudioEye's Reader is the first built-in tool offered by any HCM provider, enabling an enhanced experience for users with accessibility needs.
+This increased accessibility allows organizations to better support employees with disabilities.

-Compliance as a Driver of Hiring the Disabled
+Compliance as a Driver of Hiring Individuals With Disabilities

 Moreover, a growing international movement is promoting disability inclusion.
 According to the United States Council for International Business, global organizations such as AccorHotels, Dow and Michelin are working together "to promote disability inclusion by highlighting the business advantages of employing people with disabilities" and facilitating "the exchange of knowledge and good practices between companies."